AdobeDocs/experience-manager-65.pt-BR/help/assets/content-fragments/content-fragments-managing.md

 ---
 title: Gerenciamento dos Fragmentos de conteúdo
-description: Saiba como usar o console de Ativos para gerenciar os fragmentos de conteúdo de AEM, a base do conteúdo headless.
+description: Saiba como usar o console do Assets para gerenciar os fragmentos de conteúdo do AEM, a base do seu conteúdo headless.
 feature: Content Fragments
 role: User
 exl-id: 25c91a85-06ff-4666-a809-46778a689e25